FrankLawrence/Obsidian-Vault/Computer Programming/Networks and Graphs/Networks and Graphs Foundations.md

 > The **degree sequence** of a graph $G$ is a list of the degrees of the vertices of $G$.
 The sequence is ordered if the numbers are in non-decreasing order.
 > A sequence of numbers is called **graphic** if it is the **degree sequence of a simple graph**

+- if every vertex has the same degree, the graph is called **regular**

 > [!definition] Data Structures for Graphs
 > Given a graph $G$, the adjacency-list of $G$ consists of an array *Adj* of $|V|$ pointers.
 Each pointes to a list of vertices.
 Each list corresponds to one vertex in $V$.
 For each $u \in V(G)$, the list *Adj[u]* contains all vertices $v$ such that there is an edge $\langle u,v\rangle$ in $E(G)$.
 These are the neighbors of $u$